itays123/coffee-express/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and programmed with passion by me.

+# Coffee Express

+This is an online coffee shop, created with GraphQL and the MERN stack - MongoDB, Express.js, React.js and Node.js

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the create-react app built in scripts and a few of my own:

 ### `npm start`